Yubarajsaha/Students-marks-Calculator/README.md

 * Automatic calculation of **total marks** and **percentage**.
 * Assigns **grades** based on percentage.
 * Easy-to-use console interface.
-* Can be extended for multiple students or GUI in the future.
+* Can be extended for multiple students or a GUI in the future.

 ---